Updated: Oct 20, 2022

 Mastectomy = a surgical operation to remove a breast

-That morning I only cried once.
+The morning of the procedure I only cried once.

 The operation was four hours long and I stayed one night in the hospital.
 I was on so many drugs I didn’t know what was going on, what time of day it was, or who was in the room.
 I didn’t feel any pain until the morning.